AdastralGroup/osprey/README.md

 - A IDE (Visual Studio, XCode, etc)

-Adastral Manager relies on Godot 4.0 for gdextension. everything is automated through CMake, so configuring the project through CMake-GUI will handle grabbing dependency's, creating the solution, etc.
+Coldfield relies on Godot 4.0 for gdextension. everything is automated through CMake, so configuring the project through CMake-GUI will handle grabbing dependency's, creating the solution, etc.

 # License

-Adastral Manager is licensed under the GPL-v3 License.
+Winter is licensed under the GPL-v3 License.
 Please look at 'LICENSE' for more details.